-Table 30: School Safety Plan (School Year 2023-24)
+Table 31: School Safety Plan (School Year 2024-25)

 A Health and Safety Manual has been developed for The Bridge School and is available in the office of the Health and Safety Officer.
-This plan was last reviewed in July 2023 and staff members receive training on the Emergency Plan annually.
+This plan was last revised in October 2024 and staff members receive training on the Emergency Plan annually.
 The document describes the process used when disaster strikes and uses the Immediate Action Response (The Big 5) as part of the Emergency Procedures Plan.

-The Bridge School requires all staff to be fully vaccinated against COVID-19 and highly recommends that staff receive a booster shot when eligible.
-The Bridge School's COVID-19 Prevention Program was last updated on October 9, 2023 and was reviewed with staff in August 2023, along with updated COVID-19 Exposure Flowcharts from the Safe Schools Framework (formerly the Pandemic Recovery Framework) which are used when determining isolation and quarantine protocols.
-Staff are informed of all updates to the Safe Schools Framework and are currently following the most current version, dated September 19, 2023.
+The Bridge School highly encourages all staff to be fully vaccinated against COVID-19 and to receive booster shots when eligible.
+The Bridge School's COVID-19 Prevention Program was last updated on October 18, 2024 and was reviewed with staff in August 2024, along with updated COVID-19 Exposure Flowcharts from the San Mateo County Coalition for Safe Schools and Communities, COVID-19 Safe Schools Respiratory Illness Framework document, which are used when determining isolation and quarantine protocols.
+Staff are informed of all updates to the Respiratory Illness Framework and are currently following the most current version, dated August 20, 2024.